lakshay1341/online-bookstore/README.md

    - `username`: `admin`
    - `password`: `password`
 3. Run the collection to test all API endpoints.

-## 🌐 Hosted Documentation
-A static version of the API documentation is hosted on GitHub Pages: [Online Bookstore API Docs](https://lakshay1341.github.io/online-bookstore/)

 ## 📜 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.